Coming to ENSEEIHT as a foreign student

 "Carte Pastel": For the students less than 26 years old - unlimited transport for bus and metro (10€ per month)

 This "carte" can be bought at the airport, at TISSEO shops, at the metro station Jean Jaurès

 - an Airport Shuttle connects the airport to the downtown or the railway station by making several stops in the city centre (journey time: 20 to 45 minutes depending on traffic conditions) http://www.tisseo.fr/se-deplacer/navettes-thematiques

 - the evening network ( http://www.tisseo.fr/se-deplacer/soiree ) and night service Noctambus ( http://www.tisseo.fr/se-deplacer/soiree ) serve the main University residences on Thursday, Friday and Saturday nights between 1 am and 5 am.

 Activate your long-term subscription on your Pastel card or student card and get some reduction or use the one delivered by Vélô Toulouse.

 For more information follow: VélÔ Toulouse

-Opening a bank account is a must to be able to make payments or receive the CAF allowances.
+Opening a bank account is mandatory to make payments or to receive the CAF benefits.

 - An identity document (passport, visa, residency permit, etc.)